TobiasGrothmann/list-of-prime-factorized-numbers/README.md

 ## some facts

 Within my list of the numbers up to 100 million, the number with the most factors is of course: 9,699,690 (2<sup>26</sup>); And the number with the most unique factors is: 9,699,690 (2 * 3 * 5 * 7 * 11 * 13 * 17 * 19).
-In total there are 5,761,461 numbers with only one prime factor (prime numbers) up to 100 million.
+There are 5,761,461 numbers with only one prime factor -> prime numbers.

 ## Mertens Function